The qudit Pauli group: non-commuting pairs, non-commuting sets, and structure theorems: Preliminaries

-We also note an important special case in the next lemma, still assuming that $R$ is a commutative ring with a multiplicative identity, where the minimal number of generators for a matrix with special structure is known (we thank Luc Guyot for an outline of this proof in \cite{guyot}).
+We also note an important special case in the next lemma, still assuming that $R$ is a commutative ring with a multiplicative identity, where the minimal number of generators for a matrix with special structure is known.
+We thank Luc Guyot for an outline of this proof in \cite{guyot}.
+See Appendix~\ref{app:proofs_sec2} for the proof.

 \begin{lemma} Let $C \in R^{k \times t}$ be a matrix such that each row and column has at most one non-zero element, and suppose one of those non-zero elements is divisible by all the others.
 Then the minimal number of generators of the $R$-module $M_{C}$, generated by the columns of $C$, is equal to the number of non-zero elements of the matrix $C$. \end{lemma}